dotnet/runtime/docs/design/mono/diagnostics-tracing.md

 ### Application running single file based EventPipe session

-If application supports controlled runtime shutdown, `mono_jit_cleanup` gets called before terminating process, it is possible to run a single file based EventPipe session using environment variables as described in https://docs.microsoft.com/en-us/dotnet/core/diagnostics/eventpipe#trace-using-environment-variables.
+If application supports controlled runtime shutdown, `mono_jit_cleanup` gets called before terminating process, it is possible to run a single file based EventPipe session using environment variables as described in <https://docs.microsoft.com/en-us/dotnet/core/diagnostics/eventpipe#trace-using-environment-variables>.
 In .net6 an additional variable has been added, `COMPlus_EventPipeOutputStreaming`, making sure data is periodically flushed into the output file.

 If application doesn't support controlled runtime shutdown, this mode won't work, since it requires rundown events, only emitted when closing session and flushing memory manager.
 If application doesn't call `mono_jit_cleanup` before terminating, generated nettrace file will lack rundown events needed to produce callstacks including symbols.

 Running using single file based EventPipe session will produce a file in working directory.
 Use platform specific tooling to extract file once application has terminated.
 Since file based EventPipe session doesn't use diagnostic server, there is no need to use `DOTNET_DiagnosticPorts` or running `dotnet-dsrouter`.

-### Analyze JIT/Loader events during startup.
+### Analyze JIT/Loader events during startup

 Increasing the default log level in `dotnet-trace` for `Microsoft-Windows-DotNETRuntime` provider will include additional events in nettrace file giving more details around JIT and loader activities, like all loaded assemblies, loaded types, loaded/JIT:ed methods as well as timing and size metrics, all valuable information when analyzing things like startup performance, size of loaded/JIT:ed methods, time it takes to JIT all, subset or individual methods etc. To instruct `dotnet-trace` to only collect `Microsoft-Windows-DotNETRuntime` events during startup, use one of that startup tracing scenarios as described above, but add the following parameters to `dotnet-trace`,